kubewarden/kubewarden.io/content/blog/2025/11/kubewarden-1.31-release.md

 The Kubewarden team is now maintaining a new policy, the `probes` policy.
 This policy checks the livenessProbe and readinessProbe of containers.
-You can find it as always on [artifacthub.io](https://artifacthub.io/packages/kubewarden/probes-policy/probes-policy).
+You can find it, as always, on [artifacthub.io](https://artifacthub.io/packages/kubewarden/probes-policy/probes-policy).

 This policy was started in the community by Nicolas Mirault (nlamirault), who we thank.
 We felt the policy was a good candidate for being supported